Watch our first home being built.

 Saanich Ridge Estates has been well received by home buyers and investment property investors.
 Phase 1 drew the interest of homebuyers frustrated with the cost of housing in the Victoria area or the bottle neck commute from the West Shore.
 SKYIRE 1% Home Financing is also creating a buzz as homebuyers see the real opportunity to begin down the path to homeownership with only 1% down.
 Plus, the availability of a rental suite in the home makes the cashflow potential and mortgage payments very attractive.

-We are now taking reservations for Phase 2 – but hurry they are going fast!
+We are now taking reservations for Phase 2!

 The Real Reasons Home Prices Are Rising in Greater Victoria